rishav11/visualization/README.md

 * Manually added logger lines to sample source code and tested Logger class
 * Wrote python script to parse variables_log.txt and turn it into a json object
 * Helped perform user studies
+* Put together video

 ### Rishav
 * Loaded json object into javascript and looped through object to draw stars for each global variable
 * Made stars different colours based on their class
+* Styling of stars and visualization layout
 * Helped perform user studies

 ### Ann
 * Looped through json object to group stars by class
 * Created tooltip to display values of variables on hover
-* Styled and animated stars, groups and text to make it easy to read and understand
+* Animated stars and styled groups and text to make it easy to read and understand
 * Helped perform user studies

 <!-- USER TESTING -->